The new cybersecurity “perimeter”: Securing privileged access

 Toward that goal, this free eBook makes a key assertion: all users are essentially “privileged” users.
 But, when it comes to securing access to both non-human and human privileged accounts—your “Keys to the Kingdom”—we recognize not all users are created equal.
 For example, accessing work email may require a password or multi-factor authentication.
 Accessing customer information, by comparison, should require a higher level of authorization or security control.
 That security could be enforced through prior permission from an established, in-house authority based on an explanation for the request, as well as a time limit imposed if/when access is granted.

-Risky habits continue to persist
+Risky habits persist

 Despite the well-known risks, far too many organizations still rely on traditional methods of identifying and managing privileged accounts.
 Even in the most sophisticated IT environments, security practices are often characterized by continued adoption of shared passwords across multiple systems, unmonitored sharing of credentials, and the use of default passwords seldomly or never changed.